Never travel without TRAVEL INSURANCE! I use, and recommend, SafetyWing

-If you’re looking for a Scottish wilderness adventure, you should go camping in Galloway Forest Park.
+If you’re looking for an easy Scottish wilderness adventure, you should go camping in Galloway Forest Park.

 There are hundreds of miles of hiking and mountain biking trails, including two of the famous “7stanes” mountain bike trail centres.
-Climbing fans will find many excellent places for rock climbing and ice climbing in the wintertime.
+Climbers will find many excellent places for rock climbing and ice climbing in the wintertime.

 Galloway Forest Park was designated as an International Dark Sky Park in 2009.
 It was the first place in the UK (and only the fourth in the world) to receive such recognition.

 The park’s exceptionally dark night skies and lack of light pollution make it a fantastic place for stargazing.
-In fact, this is commonly said to be one of the best places in Europe for viewing the night sky.
+It’s often said to be one of the best places in Europe for viewing the night sky.

 Whether you prefer tent camping, or sleeping in a campervan/motorhome, there are many fantastic spots within Galloway Forest Park and the surrounding area.
-This post describes some of my favourites.
+Here I’ll share with you some of my favourites.

 Campsites In Galloway Forest Park